krishna0605/obsidian-notes/krishna/Untitled 1.md

 - Pair experienced API users with beginners for one-on-one guidance
 - Organize regular meetups to discuss progress and challenges
 - Encourage mentors to share their real-world API experiences

+I founded EIPG, a community for open idea sharing and collaboration.
+We connect like-minded individuals, involve industry experts, and organize hands-on sessions, providing insights for professional growth and project development